clemsos/writings/_quora/2018-08-22-What-is-the-difference-between-the-Yonex-racket-made-in-China-and-Japan.md

 language: en
 title: |
-    What is the difference between the Yonex racket made in China and Japan? - Quora
+    What is the difference between the Yonex racket made in China and Japan?
 ---

 The Japan one may be the exact same product, but packaged in Japan to be